 In the meantime I’ve been collecting more modern stories of Thames swims, for example at Sonning and Maidenhead, and including night time swims, Christmas Days swims and ‘random swimmers’ who love the speed of a high current.

 Just back from a boat ride, from Kingston Upon Thames to Hampton Court, in the snow.
-On the way the boat passed Raven’s Ait (below), where the Surrey Ladies Swimming Club used to hold their long distance endurance races.
-Seldom has the Thames looked more unappealing…
+On the way the boat passed Raven’s Ait, where the Surrey Ladies Swimming Club used to hold their long distance endurance races.
+Seldom has the Thames looked more unappealing.

-Fantastically helpful Local History Officer Michele Losse, at Kingston’s Local History Room was able to show me some photographs of a 1917 race, featuring champion Ivy Hawke.
-I also read the Surrey Comet from the 1880s, looked at old maps and read some very old reports.
+Local History Officer Michele Losse, at Kingston’s Local History Room, was able to show me some photographs of a 1917 race, featuring champion Ivy Hawke.
+She was a member of the Surrey Ladies Swimming Club, pictured below (image kindly provided by the Local History Room).

 The Richmond Local Studies Collection has a beautiful big scrapbook covering nearly 50 years in the life of the Richmond Swimming Club, from 1885 to 1931.
 One club member got to the semi finals of the 100 metres backstroke in the 1908 Olympics.
 The scrapbook includes lots of posters for indoor swimming entertainments, details on the three river races held in the Thames, and a letter explaining there would be no fixtures in 1915.